Bytewave-coder/NEX-GEN-AI-model-by-Naman/README.md

 - *🌐 Web Development News* – Stay up-to-date with the latest tech trends.
 - *💻 Code Assistance* – Solve programming challenges in seconds.
 - *🌙 Dark & Light Mode* – Customize your chat experience with themes.
 - *💬 Chat History Management* – Save or delete chat logs anytime.
+- *💾 Download history* - download chat history and see it later.
+- *📖 Read aloud* - (TTS) text-to-speech feature helps to read aloud the chat click on chat a Read aloud feature will come.
-- *⚡ Ultra Lightweight – *Only 27KB*, ensuring *fast performance* with minimal storage!
+- *⚡ Ultra Lightweight – *Only 36KB*, ensuring *fast performance* with minimal storage!
 - 🎨 Modern AI Design & Animations –
   - *Smooth UI transitions* for an elegant experience.
   - *Chat bubbles with gradient effects* for a sleek, futuristic look.